-In addition, Petrus' oil and natural gas properties, wells and facilities could be the subject of a terrorist attack.
-If any of our properties, wells or facilities are the subject of terrorist attack it may have a material adverse effect on our business, financial condition, results of operations and prospects.
-We do not have insurance to protect against the risk from terrorism.
+The Corporation's oil and natural gas properties, wells and facilities could be the subject of a terrorist attack.
+If any of the Corporation's properties, wells or facilities are the subject of terrorist attack it may have a material adverse effect on the Corporation's business, financial condition, results of operations and prospects.
+The Corporation does not have insurance to protect against the risk from terrorism.